- Blog

 Processes that depend on complex manual steps generate mental load and stress.
 Anxiety about possible errors, mental time dedicated to maintaining fragile processes, team burnout.
 As you grow, you lose control and visibility: you can't see the complete state of operations in real time, difficulty making informed decisions quickly, decisions based on outdated or incomplete information.

-Referential example: If multiple people dedicate a relevant amount of hours per month (for example, 15-20 hours each) to tasks that could be automated, and the referential hourly cost is CLP 15,000, you would be paying approximately CLP 600,000/month in manual work that could be eliminated.
+Example: if multiple people dedicate 15-20 hours per month to automatable tasks, and the hourly cost is CLP 15,000, you're paying around CLP 600,000/month in manual work that could be eliminated.

-Important: The values presented in this post are referential and can vary significantly according to company, industry, size, and specific context.
-These examples serve as a reference framework, not as guarantees.
+Note: figures in this post are indicative and vary significantly by company, industry, size, and context.
+They serve as a reference framework, not a guarantee.

 How to estimate ROI of your own platform